fedidcg/LightweightFedCM/README.md

 ### Handling Selective Disclosure with the Field Selector

 An RP can also select which attributes of the user profile they would like the IdP or user agent to disclose.
-Currently, the following values are allowed: name, email, picture, phoneNumber and empty list.
+Currently, the following values are allowed: `name`, `email`, `picture`, `phoneNumber`, and empty list.
 This aligns with [the current custom requests proposal](https://github.com/w3c-fedid/custom-requests/issues/4).

-This would also work client-side only, with the returned credential object only containing the specific attributes that were requested if they were stored in the setStatus call.
+This would also work client-side only, with the returned credential object only containing the specific attributes that were requested if they were stored in the `setStatus` call.

 ```js
 const {profile: {email, name}} = await navigator.credentials.get({